 Being in Waterford for Christmas is fun but not the best time of year for outdoor activities.
-But the weather was occasionally pleasant enough to get out of town for social activities.
-They included this run in Tramore on New Year’s Eve.
+But the weather was occasionally pleasant enough to get out of town for social activities including this run in Tramore on New Year’s Eve.
 I’m somewhere among the runners hurtling down Tramore’s long beach on the North Atlantic coast 10km outside Waterford.
 Tramore comes from the Irish Trá Mhór, “big strand” and it felt big enough when you have to run all the way down to the pebbly beach to the end at Saleens, then around the back of the sandhills and home via the back strand.
 The race used to have the colourful name of the Baldy Man for one of the sandhills which resembled the pilgarlic in question.
 The name was changed this year for reasons unclear but it still was an attractive course.
 The weather was good too.
 It proved tough but I was happy to do the 8km course in just under 43 minutes.

 The race starts from the Promenade and in summer this area is packed with visitors.
 It’s not so busy on December 31 even with the attraction of the Baldy Man.
 The view of Tramore is dominated by the two churches on the hill, the smaller Church of Ireland on the extreme left and the bigger Gothic revival Catholic Church of the Holy Cross centre-right.
 The Building News said of that church in 1861, “standing as it does on the highest ground in Tramore, is naturally a remarkable object for miles along the east coast of Ireland, and attracts a great deal of attention.
 On the 14th of September, 1857, the Bishop of Waterford laid the foundation-stone of the new edifice, and the works having been steadily and carefully proceeded with, in July last the church was opened for divine service.”